stephenbeckr/numerical-analysis-class/Homework/README.md

 **Windows** there are [lists of free web- and desktop-based software](https://superuser.com/a/34294), but [PDFtk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) is one of the most classic and respected (no viruses).
 I haven't used PDFtk on Windows, but the website claims they have a GUI; or if you don't like their GUI, try a [3rd party GUI that uses PDFtk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/).

 ### Python
+For overall Python, and numpy in particular, Matlab users might like [NumPy for Matlab users](https://numpy.org/doc/stable/user/numpy-for-matlab-users.html).

+For **plotting** in Python using Matplotlib, try these [plotting cheatsheets](https://github.com/matplotlib/cheatsheets) and [controlling figure aesthetics](https://seaborn.pydata.org/tutorial/aesthetics.html) with seaborn.

+#### Jupyter

 Tips for exporting jupyter notebook code to a PDF: